MANOJ-80/Simple-Keylogger-Using-Python/README.md

 ## What is a Keylogger?

-A keylogger is a type of surveillance software that records every keystroke made on a computer's keyboard.
-It can capture user inputs including passwords, messages, and other sensitive information.
-Keyloggers can be used for legitimate purposes, such as monitoring employee activity, but they can also be misused for malicious intent, such as stealing personal information.
+A **keylogger** is a type of malicious software that records every keystroke made on a computer's keyboard.
+It captures user inputs such as passwords, messages, and other sensitive information.
+While keyloggers can serve legitimate purposes, like monitoring employee activity, they are often misused for malicious intent, such as stealing personal information.

 ![Keylogger Example](keyboard.jpg)